You can download this article as a PDF document Download now.

 REST API

 Like many azure services, API Management has a REST API, which provides means to perform operations on selected entities, such as users, groups, products, and subscriptions.
-And to work with the REST API there are a few aspects you need to be aware of:- Enable access to the REST API
+And to work with the REST API there are a few aspects you need to be aware of:

 - Default media type